Updated: Sep 20

-While ignoring rules might work for Silicon Valley, most organizations won't adopt such practices; but they still need different people with different thoughts.
-They need people who can stretch imaginations and sculpt new molds instead of fitting the same old mold.
-They need diversity; They need more ideas – they need weird ideas like those that sparked the iPhone, electric cars and railways, and commercial space tourism.
-Managers need to recognize that differences can be uncomfortable, but that's good because it's a sign of progress.
+While ignoring rules might work for Silicon Valley, most organizations won't adopt such practices, but they still need different people with different thoughts.
+They need people who can stretch their imaginations and sculpt new molds instead of fitting the same old mold.
+They need diversity and more ideas– weird ideas like those that sparked the iPhone, electric cars and railways, and commercial space tourism.
+Managers must recognize that differences can be uncomfortable, but that's good because it's a sign of progress.
 While it's natural to feel uncomfortable around unfamiliar faces, it's always an opportunity for growth and development.
-We don't go to work for comfort, nor do we evolve or profit by being comfortable.
+We don't go to work for comfort or profit by being comfortable.

 Sameness is a liability